 At the Culinary Institute, students (like yours truly a few years back) have to pass one final cooking practical to graduate.
 And of course a temperamental sauce like hollandaise is on the menu.
 So I thought I’d share the finer points of how to make hollandaise sauce, for those special occasions that warrant crafting it at home.
 Because I rarely order it at a restaurant for one reason, and one reason only.

 The sauce is made hours before guests arrive, and sits waiting in a thermos to be served lukewarm at best.
-In my opinion, not the best way to enjoy eggs Benedict on a Sunday morning.
-But since hollandaise is an emulsion of egg yolks and butter – it is slightly tricky to whip up.
-Success relies on awareness, and a properly heated double boiler, i.e. small pot with an inch of water and medium size heat proof bowl.
-However, most cooks (including professionals) break the sauce, or curdle the eggs, by not heeding the warning signs… in the form of egg yolks and sauce that are…
+Not edible times if you know what I mean.
+Or the best way to enjoy eggs Benedict on a Sunday morning.
+But since hollandaise is an emulsion of egg yolks and butter, a little bit of know how takes you far.
+Think more in the vain of culinary science, than science of the rocket variety.

 - Too thick to incorporate more butter (sauce doesn’t flow off the whisk)

-- Too cool, less than 120° F
+- Less than 120° F

-- Too hot, more than 140° F
+- More than 140° F